-This is a Groupmuse Picnic Concert
+This is an outdoor Groupmuse

 A live in-person performance in a backyard or another outdoor space.
 They're casual and friendly, hosted by community members.

 Sat, November 13, 2021 3:00 PM, PST

 - COVID testing not required